 Technology has become an integral part of our lives.
 It is used in all aspects of business, education, socializing and personal life.
 This means that when your IT system goes down, you are losing revenue at a rapid rate, not to mention the interruption in productivity.

 But how do you know if your IT systems are vulnerable?

 And what can you do to stop this from happening?

-Here are the 5 simple steps you can take to keep your IT system up and running.
+Here are the 5 simple steps you can maintain IT system uptime :

 1- Make sure that there are no issues with the physical environment

 The physical environment can have a major impact on the stability of an IT system.
 The physical environment includes the location, climate, and air quality, as well as any nearby disturbances from other people or animals.